 EA Review: How does the Einstein Trader Work?

 The EA is a modified frequent scalper that uses the M1 price action to ensure traders only trade on high-probability winners.
-The bot trades almost every day, and the creator claims not to use martingale, high stop loss, grid trading, or long-term trades.
+The bot trades almost every day, and the creator claims not to use Martingale trading, high stop loss, grid trading, or long-term trades.
 He promises shorter trades with lower risks to gain profit.
+On average, trades on this robot last 9 seconds.

 Einstein Trader supports three currency pairs; EURUSD, USDJPY, and the GBPUSD.
 William speaks of six forex trading accounts using his unique “Einstein formula” formulated after years of trial and error.
 The formula essentially combines technical indicators and analyses prices to determine when to start and stop a trade.